jrzyshr/zero-to-hero-with-portworx-on-aks/README.md

 - X-cloud or on-prem fail over
 - Recovery from snapshop
 <!--
+PortWorx can handle all sorts of failover scenarios... whether between regions in Azure, or cross-cloud, or on-Prem! it also handles back up.
-Backup is NOT Disaster Recovery
+REMINDER: Backup is NOT Disaster Recovery
 -->
 ---
 # Azure Marketplace